-The music of ‘Waterworks’ is inspired by water and its power to bind us together, as Kristjan Järvi explains: ‘Our programme starts with Handel’s Water Music, because as Handel was born in Germany he was originally part of our Baltic compositional fabric, and it brings us all the way down to the waters of the Amazon, with Philip Glass’s Aguas da Amazonia.
+Kristjan Järvi explains how this idea shaped the choice of music for the tour: ‘Our programme starts with Handel’s Water Music, because as Handel was born in Germany he was originally part of our Baltic compositional fabric, and it brings us all the way down to the waters of the Amazon, with Philip Glass’s Aguas da Amazonia.
 The music represents how we are from this region, but are also connected to the whole world.
 It doesn’t matter whether it’s the waters of the Baltic or the Amazon: everything is connected.’

 The Baltic Sea Philharmonic presents its own supercharged take on Water Music, combining arrangements by contemporary composers Gene Pritsker and Charles Coleman with selections from Handel’s original composition.
 The resulting version of Water Music reveals new perspectives on this famous old piece.
 And as we mark Philip Glass’s 80th birthday year, alongside Aguas da Amazonia we perform another of his nature-themed compositions, the Violin Concerto No. 2 ‘The American Four Seasons’, for which we welcome back the dynamic Russian-born violinist Mikhail Simonyan.